-I, ("Student Name") have received my copy of the College of the Canyons Bachelor of Science in Building Performance Student Handbook dated 2024-2025 ("Handbook"), which is a guide to policies and procedures for BSBP students.

-It is my responsibility to read and understand the policies and procedures set forth in the Handbook.
-I have been advised that any questions I may have concerning this Handbook should be brought forward prior to signing this Handbook Acknowledgment and Consent.
-I understand and acknowledge that the BSBP program has the right, without prior notice, to modify, amend or terminate policies, practices, forms and other institutional programs within the limits imposed by the College and applicable laws.

-I acknowledge that my signature on this Handbook Acknowledgment and Consent shall constitute my express written consent to comply with the requirements specified in the Handbook, including, but not limited to, my need to comply with all requirements applicable to students in the Program and as a condition to participate in Project Based Learning.

-By signing below, I verify that I have read and understand the information contained in the Handbook and will comply with all policies and requirements stated therein.
+l, ("Student Name") ha ive received my copy of the College of the Canyons Bachelor of Science 2024-2025 ("Handbook"), which is a guide It is my responsibility to read and underst Handbook.
+I have been advised that any of be brought forward prior to signing this H and acknowledge that the BSBP program or terminate policies, practices, forms and imposed by the College and applicable law questions I may have co landbook Acknowledgm has the right, without p d other institutional pro ncerning this Handbook should ent and Consent.
+I understand rior notice, to modify, amend I acknowledge that my signature on this F constitute my express written consent to Handbook, including, but not limited to, r students in the Program and as a condition comply with the require ements specified in the all requirements applicable to By signing below, I verify that I have read Handbook and will comply with all policie Student Signature Date Student ID Number Please return a signed copy of this form to o the BSBP Program Cod ordinator no later than the Fall

-Student Signature

-Date

-Student ID Number

-Please return a signed copy of this form to the BSBP Program Coordinator no later than the Fall Orientation and retain a copy for your records.
+Orientation and retain a copy for your records.